Atlanta Regional Commission’s Livable Centers Initiative (LCI) Study… A market-driven vision for the future redevelopment of Gwinnett Place

 Through the studies’ process, staff performed traffic analysis and observation of these corridors during peak travel times and also worked with a stakeholder working group consisting of community and business leaders to discuss challenges and solutions along the corridors.
 The recommendations address, short, mid, and long-range needs and build upon the work performed for the Gwinnett Place Livable Centers Initiative.
 In addition to addressing traffic congestion, the traffic studies recommend useful improvements to enhance walkability, cycling opportunities, and access to transit.
 The traffic studies have resulted in several projects constructed.
 Current projects at Pleasant Hill Road, Satellite Boulevard, Day Drive, Steve Reynolds Boulevard, Club Drive and more are the direct result of the various traffic studies.

-Click the links below to view the various transportation study reports and projects:
+Click the links below to view the 2013 and 2016 transportation study reports and projects:

 - 2016 Gwinnett Place CID Traffic Study Update final report